pombase/canto/documentation/canto.md

 #### Database storage
 ##### SQLite for main database
 ### Curs - curation sessions
-Each curation session has a cooresponding SQLite database.
+Each curation session has a corresponding SQLite database.

 ## Databases
 ## Database structure